Know Before You Come on Authbition

 You don’t need:

-Beyond choosing something you’d enjoy reading, there’s nothing you need to prep.
+Beyond choosing something you’d enjoy sharing, there’s nothing you need to prep.
 Curiosity and presence are more than enough.

 Recording Setup & Environment